Rivers of Blood speech: Acknowledgement from politicians

+In May 2025 following Reform UK's electoral success at the 2025 local elections, the prime minister, Keir Starmer, gave a press conference in which he promised a significant fall in net migration by the end of the Parliament, stating: "This plan means migration will fall – that's a promise."
+His line "we risk becoming an island of strangers" when discussing stricter immigration controls was criticised by media outlets and MP Zarah Sultana as echoing Powell's "strangers in their own country" line from the speech.

 Dramatic portrayals

 The speech is the subject of a play, What Shadows, written by Chris Hannan.
 The play was staged in Birmingham from 27 October to 12 November 2016, with Powell portrayed by Ian McDiarmid and Jones by George Costigan.

-The Speech, a novel by author Andrew Smith set in Wolverhampton during the ten days before and after the speech and featuring Powell as a character, was published in October 2016 by Urbane Publications.
+The Speech, a novel by the author Andrew Smith set in Wolverhampton during the ten days before and after the speech and featuring Powell as a character, was published in October 2016 by Urbane Publications.

 In April 2018 the BBC announced that Archive on 4 would transmit 50 Years On: Rivers of Blood, a programme marking the 50th anniversary of the speech.
 Ian McDiarmid would read the entire speech, the first time it would be broadcast on British radio, and it would be discussed and analysed.
-In the days before the broadcast, there was criticism from a number of commentators of the BBC's decision to broadcast the still-controversial speech.
+Several commentators criticised the BBC for this.

 On New Year's Day 2023, Season 12 Episode 1 of Call the Midwife ('April 1968') aired, dealing with the aftermath and impact of the speech, including the 1968 dockworkers' strike.